Toni Borevković

-Toni Borevković (born 18 June 1997) is a Croatian professional footballer who plays for Croatian club Hajduk Split, on loan from Vitória de Guimarães as a centre-back.
+Toni Borevković (born 18 June 1997) is a Croatian professional footballer who plays for Turkish club Samsunspor as a centre-back.

 Career

 Born in Slavonski Brod, Croatia, Borevković is a product of local NK Marsonia and NK Marsonia 1909/MV Croatia youth ranks.
 In June 2018, he started his first experience abroad, joining Rio Ave on a five-year deal.
 He made his debut on 26 July 2018 in the UEFA Europa League play-offs against Jagiellonia Białystok.

-On 8 July 2021, he signed a five-year contract with Vitória de Guimarães.
+On 8 July 2021, he signed a five-year contract with Vitória SC.

-On 20 June he joins Hajduk on one year loan deal, with 1 milion euro option to buy clause.
+On 20 June he joined Hajduk on a one year loan deal, with a €1 million option to buy clause.